engineyard/services-docs/emails-api.md

 The partner gets the email along with id and name and can save this info.

-When/If the user changes their e-mail address, we will make a GET request to the users_url we have for the addon, and determine if that update needs to be propagated to the addon.
+When/If the user changes their e-mail address, we will make a GET request to the users_url we have for the Add-on, and determine if that update needs to be propagated to the Add-on.
 For example:

     ApiHMAC -> GET (http://mock.service/api/1/accounts/123/users) ->
     service_provider